Video Physics for iOS brings physics video analysis to the iPhone, iPod touch, and iPad.

 The object in motion should remain approximately in a plane perpendicular to the viewing direction.

-Place an object with known dimensions, such as a ruler, in the same plane as the motion.
-You will use this to scale the video.
+Place an object with known dimensions, such as a meter stick, in the same plane as the motion.
+Use this to scale the video.

-Video Physics is intended for use in physics education.
-The video analysis done in Video Physics is a useful technique for studying two-dimensional kinematics.
-You can do even more with Vernier’s Graphical Analysis app or Logger Pro software for Mac OS X and Windows.
+Video Physics is intended for use in science education.
+The video analysis done in Video Physics provides a useful technique for studying two-dimensional kinematics.
+You can do even more with Vernier’s Graphical Analysis app for iPad, iPhone, iPod touch, and Android or Logger Pro software for Mac OS X and Windows.